fvalverdeu/demo-library-components/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# How to create:

+1. Create a workspace with:
+ng new ws-ng-fvalverdeu --createApplication=false

+The prefix fvu is for the tag in your HTML files: <fvu-mycomponent></fvu-mycomponent>

+2. Create a library with:
+ng g library fvu-commons --prefix=fvu

+3. The structure of directories is:

+4. Create the components.

+5. Update de public-api.ts file with the new components route.